Successful marketing ensures that you have identified your customers' needs, and worked out the best way to satisfy them profitably.

 You retain your existing customers, provided they contribute to your profitability

 - A poor retention rate means you have to spend heavily on promotion and sales, to replace the customers you have lost.

 - Replacing two £1,000 orders with a single order for £2,000 improves your profitability, provided your margins remain the same, as you halve the cost of selling and admin.

-1.3 Your customers purchase more products from your range.
+Your customers purchase more products from your range

 - It is generally much easier, and therefore more profitable, to make an additional sale to an existing customer than to make a first sale to a new customer.

-- Identify your best customers (see 4.2) and target new customers with similar profiles.
+- Identify your best customers and target new customers with similar profiles.

-Understanding the market allows you to target promising segments which suit your strengths.
+Understanding the market allows you to target promising market segments which suit your strengths.

 - Divide them into different categories to help you spot the best opportunities.

-For example, a pet products company might use three levels of segmentation: pets generally, type of pet (eg dog), and breed (eg labrador).
-The corresponding products are feeding dishes (for all pets), dog leads and a labrador DVD.
+- For example, a pet products company might use three levels of segmentation: pets generally, type of pet (eg dog), and breed (eg Labrador).
+The corresponding products are feeding dishes (for all pets), dog leads, and a Labrador video.